bqzhu14/bqzhu14.github.io/_pages/about.md

 I am an instructor at Department of Mathematics, Princeton University.

+I graduated from Columbia under the supervision of Professor Chao Li in 2025.

 I'm interested in Number theory, especially arithmetic intersection theory and its relation to analytic objects like L-functions.
 Currently I am studying special cycles and related topics on Shimura varieties and Rapoport--Zink spaces.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.